Jewish Studies and Social Work

 • Advanced Clinical Social Work Practice: emphasizes assessment, intervention, and evaluation within a field of practice

-The program can be completed in as little as two years, but may take up to three years.
+The program can be completed in 2-3 years of full-time study.
 The length of time depends on the student’s requirements at JTS (often based on the level of Hebrew proficiency upon enrolling) and method of concentration at CSSW.
+The Admissions Office and Kekst School deans can advise on expected time to completion at the time of application, and the deans will determine a student’s expected trajectory at the time of admission.